University-led teacher training

 UK-resident students could be eligible for:

-- a training bursary for the 2021/22 academic year of up to £24,000 tax-free available, depending on your degree grade.
+- a training bursary for the 2022/23 academic year of up to £24,000 tax-free.
 Bursaries are paid by your initial teacher education (ITE) provider during your course.
-Full details on bursaries are available from Get into Teaching.
+Full details regarding bursary eligibility are available from Get into Teaching.

 Please note, you will be charged tuition fees by your ITE provider.
-The exact cost varies between institutions but UK and EU students may be eligible for a loan to cover the cost.
+UK students may be eligible for a loan to cover the cost.
 More information about tuition fee loans can be found on the student finance website.

 Applications for both school- and university-led training are made through the Department for Education’s ‘Apply’ service.
 You are required to submit a personal statement and details of your academic and work experience.
 Get into Teaching has some helpful suggestions on how to make a good application.

 If it’s getting late in the year all is not lost.
 The shortage of physics teachers means there are places available for latecomers.
 If you find yourself in a situation where you would like to apply for a course starting soon, we recommend contacting your chosen ITT provider prior to submitting your application.
 This enables you to explain your situation and can help to speed up the process.